kirokuan/jekyll/_posts/2016-12-30-Make-C#-MVC-compatible-with-web-form-request.md

 {% endhighlight %}

+So we use the request header to judge if it use new or old format.

-Futher more, we also use RouteAttribute to make api look like .aspx.
+Futher, we also use RouteAttribute to make api look like .aspx.

 {% highlight csharp %}